kyma-project/api-gateway/docs/user/custom-resources/apirule/04-60-apirule-migration.md

         - source:
             notPrincipals: ["cluster.local/ns/istio-system/sa/istio-ingressgateway-service-account"]
     ```
-4. The Istio VirtualService resource is updated to point directly to target Service, bypassing Ory Oathkeeper.
+4. The Istio VirtualService resource is updated to point directly to the target Service, bypassing Ory Oathkeeper.
 5. The Ory Oathkeeper resource is deleted.